- About

 Skills for the Modern Fraternity Man

-Life Skills programming helps ensure undergraduate brothers can confidently transition from living in a close-knit campus community to living independently and navigating common challenges not covered in traditional undergraduate education.
-Completion of Life Skills programming will support members’ abilities to thrive in adulthood.
+Life Skills programming ensures brothers can confidently transition from living in a close-knit campus community to living independently and navigating common challenges not covered in traditional undergraduate education.
+This programming also supports brothers’ abilities to thrive in adulthood.

-Reporting Responsibility Role: Built to Lead Chairman or another appropriate role
+- Reporting Responsibility Role: Built to Lead Chairman

 Fraternity Programs

-- Bandages, Bruises & Brotherhood: Upon completion, members will be able to: discuss basic wound care; determine when an injury needs professional attention; perform skills to assist someone choking; describe signs of a concussion; demonstrate how to check for breathing and a pulse in a compromised individual; and explain the side-lying recovery position and when it is most appropriate to use.
-(Format: Interactive facilitated program)
+- Bandages, Bruises & Brotherhood: This interactive facilitated program allows brothers to discuss basic wound care; determine when an injury needs professional attention; perform skills to assist someone choking; describe signs of a concussion; demonstrate how to check for breathing and a pulse in a compromised individual; and explain the side-lying recovery position and when it is most appropriate to use.

-- Budget Basics: Upon completion, members will be able to: develop a budget for current expenses and describe values-based budgeting including philanthropic giving.
-(Format: Interactive facilitated program)
+- Budget Basics: This interactive facilitated program ensures brothers can develop a budget for current expenses and describe values-based budgeting – including philanthropic giving.

 - I Have an Opinion!
-(Civics): Upon completion, members will be able to: list the steps for voter registration; describe the voting process and relevant timetables; access resources about political candidates; define healthy discourse; and demonstrate the ability to engage in healthy discourse.
-(Format: Interactive facilitated program)
+(Civics): This interactive facilitated program allows brothers to be able to list the steps for voter registration; describe the voting process and relevant timetables; access resources about political candidates; define healthy discourse; and demonstrate the ability to engage in healthy discourse.

-- Practical Car Care: Upon completion, members will be able to: identify where a car’s washer fluid is; change wiper blades; describe how to check a car’s oil; describe the purpose of changing oil; describe how to jump a dead battery; demonstrate how to check tire pressure and refill its air; demonstrate how to change a tire; and discuss how to check all exterior lighting.
-(Format: Interactive facilitated program)
+- Practical Car Care: In this interactive facilitated program members will be able to identify where a car’s washer fluid is; change wiper blades; describe how to check a car’s oil; describe the purpose of changing oil; describe how to jump a dead battery; demonstrate how to check tire pressure and refill its air; demonstrate how to change a tire; and discuss how to check all exterior lighting.

-- Sticky, Slimy & Smelly (Housekeeping): Upon completion, members will be able to: identify appropriate products to clean common household areas/items; discuss the frequency for cleaning common household areas/items; review sanitizing procedures for common fomites; and describe the process for completing laundry.
-(Format: Interactive facilitated program)
+- Sticky, Slimy & Smelly (Housekeeping): This interactive facilitated program ensures brothers can identify appropriate products to clean common household areas/items; discuss the frequency for cleaning common household areas/items; review sanitizing procedures for common issues; and describe the process for completing laundry.

-- Wait, I Have to Pay Taxes?: Upon completion, members will be able to: identify documentation necessary for the tax process; and list options for completing and submitting tax documentation.
-(Format: Interactive facilitated program)
+- Wait, I Have to Pay Taxes?: This interactive facilitated program helps brothers to identify documentation necessary for the tax process and list options for completing and submitting tax documentation.

 Additional Program Ideas